 It is recommended to keep this setting disabled.
 This will invert your aim and unless you have really practised this in COD, this can spoil the game for you.
 So make sure you have this disabled.

 We have a whole detailed article on this topic.
 And trust us mouse acceleration is highly not recommended for games like these.
-This setting must be kept at 0.00 or disabled values else it can completely ruin your game.
-You can read all about mouse acceleration here.!
+This among other warzone pro settings is very important.
+And it must be kept at 0.00 or disabled values else it can completely ruin your game.

 In order to have the basic ‘raw aim’, that is highly recommended by pro players, leave the value of this mouse setting for warzone at a 0.00 value.
 This will give you the most precision in-game.
 So, it is best to leave any filtering equation out of the game to get the best results.